 I also think joint cracking is linked with OCD.
 I have never been diagnosed with it, but I know I have it because I have the symptoms.
 I must turn the tv volume onto an even number, I sort my sweets into pairs especially when they are different colours, I count my steps sometimes when I walk, I try not to step on the cracks when I am walking on a tiled floor, when I play card games I drive everyone else who play insane because I constantly pack their cards straight when they pack them out on the table!
 I also frequently wash my hands and hardly ever walk barefoot because I am scared I will get dirt and germs on my skin.
 Jointcraking is just another part of my OCD behaviour.

-Posts made by Nikki
+Best posts made by Nikki